Modern Slavery Statement

 - Protect whistleblowers.

-In 2022, we engaged a compliance expert to conduct a review of both our know your client/know your supplier due diligence providers and adverse media event reporting and escalation.
+In 2023, we engaged a compliance expert to conduct a review of (1) our know your client/know your supplier due diligence, adverse media event reporting and (2) our escalation providers.

 All Alliance’s pharmaceutical products (and their components) comply with Good Manufacturing Practice (GMP) rules.
 To be GMP compliant, manufacturers must follow strict rules regarding the quality of (a) products they produce, (b) their facilities and (c) their employees.
 Alliance itself carries out regular site visits and compliance (including modern slavery) checks on our manufacturers and their facilities, which are in addition to periodic inspections (on a risk assessment basis) by government regulators to check they are GMP compliant, including regular site visits to sites of our direct supplier for both auditing and relationship purposes.

-For our healthcare products, Alliance has an on-boarding process through which potential suppliers are vetted by our financial, commercial and quality teams; Alliance’s quality team carry out site audits.
+For our healthcare products, Alliance has an on-boarding process through which potential suppliers are vetted by our financial, commercial and quality teams.
+This includes modern slavery due diligence questionnaires and Alliance’s quality team carry out site audits.
 Alliance requires all of our suppliers to comply with ISO 13485; 2016, and Medical Device Distribution Standards, and is currently working towards being ready for full compliance with the Medical Device Regulations.
 For our cosmetics, Alliance requires full compliance with ISO 22716.

-In the USA, Alliance adheres to USA21CFR800 and for foods in the USA we requires compliance with USA21CFR100.
+In the USA, Alliance adheres to USA21CFR800 and for foods in the USA we require compliance with USA21CFR100.

 SUPPLIER ADHERENCE TO OUR VALUES AND ETHICS

 In addition to our Partner Code of Conduct, all of Alliance’s new supplier contracts include applicable Modern Slavery Act warranties and undertakings.
 We demand that all new suppliers acknowledge their responsibilities to operate in a manner that is free from modern slavery and human trafficking practices.
-In the event that Alliance was to have any concerns related to our partners (whether this be distributors, suppliers or otherwise) we would, in the first instance, seek to understand and resolve these concerns (with the welfare of the victim(s) as the primary basis of any corrective action) and if we were unable to do so, we would cease to work with such partner.
+In the event that Alliance was to have any concerns related to our partners (whether this be distributors, suppliers or otherwise) we would, in the first instance, seek to understand and resolve these concerns and drive continuous improvement (with the welfare of the victim(s) as the primary basis of any corrective action) and if we were unable to do so, we would cease to work with such partner as a last resort.

 ALLIANCE EMPLOYEE TRAINING

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide modern slavery awareness training to our employee.
-Annual desktop training is provided to assist with the understanding and identification of modern slavery and human trafficking.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide mandatory modern slavery awareness training to all our employees at induction and as annual refresher training.
+Annual e-learning training is provided to assist with the understanding and identification of modern slavery and human trafficking.
+Our training strategy also includes that we provide enhanced training to teams that have a close interaction with risk areas.
 In 2022, Slave-Free Alliance delivered bespoke, workshop-based modern slavery training to our sourcing and quality teams to help these teams better identify modern slavery “red flags” during quality audits and supplier site visits.

 OUR EFFECTIVENESS IN COMBATING SLAVERY AND HUMAN TRAFFICKING